 On this point, we highlight two analyses.
-The first analysis aims to quantify the change in road network connectivity at the core metropolitan scale and to aggregate these values for each municipality.
+The first analysis aims to quantify the change in road network connectivity at the core-metropolitan scale and to aggregate these values for each municipality.
 Moreover, it evaluates the connectivity on a intracity scale for each municipality.
-The second analysis focuses on assessing the redundancy of the road network within 10-minute isochrones of each hospital, emphasising its value in ensuring the overall resilience of the network.
+The second analysis focuses on assessing the redundancy of the road network within 10-minute-isochrones of each hospital, emphasising its value for ensuring the overall resilience of the network.

-In the first analysis, we used a weighted sampling by applying an origin-destination matrix with weights determined by building density to measure the centrality, as depicted in the Fig. 5.
-Azar et al (2010) demonstrated the value of spatial proxies such as impervious surfaces for estimating population.
-Similarly, Shug et al (2021) showed that building density improves these estimates.
-Both support assigning origins and destinations proportionally to density areas, as shown in the Fig 5.
+In the first analysis, we used a weighted sampling by applying an origin-destination (OD) matrix with weights determined by building density to measure the centrality, as depicted in Fig. 3.
+Azar et al. (2010) demonstrated the value of spatial proxies such as impervious surfaces for estimating population.
+Similarly, Schug et al. (2021) showed that building density improves these estimates.
 Therefore, this generated more origins and destinations where the building density was higher.
 The OD matrix contained 300 points as origins and 300 points as destinations.
-These ODs are used to calculate the shortest paths between each pair based on the cost provided by OpenRouteService (ORS), rather than just the length of the road (Acheampong and Asabere, 2022).
+These OD pairs are used to calculate the shortest paths between each pair based on the cost provided by ORS, rather than just the length of the road (Acheampong and Asabere, 2022).
 The cost from ORS incorporates factors such as road type and speed limits, making it more representative of real-world travel behaviour.
 Increasing the number of OD sampling points could cause memory allocation problems, while decreasing the number would leave out some municipalities.